 Study data

 {?
-The study data should be individual-level data describing patient characteristics that affect their risk of disease incidence, disease-specific death, or other-cause death.
-CANTRANce assumes a trial design in which one trial arm receives the preventive intervention and a second arm serves as a control.}
+The study data should be individual-level data describing patient characteristics that affect their risk of disease-specific death.
+CANTRANce assumes stage at clinical incidence is known for each individual.
+Stage at screened incidence will be assigned during the modeling process.}

 [Table]